quii/go-specs-greet/README.md

 - Slow to run
 - Brittle
+- Flaky
 - Expensive to maintain, and seem to make changing the software harder than it ought to be
 - Can only run in a particular environment, causing slow and poor feedback loops

 Let's say you intend to write an acceptance test around a website you're building.
-You decide to use a headless web browser to simulate a user clicking buttons on your website to verify it does what it needs to do.
+You decide to use a headless web browser (like [Selenium](https://www.selenium.dev)) to simulate a user clicking buttons on your website to verify it does what it needs to do.

 Over time, your website's markup has to change as new features are discovered, and engineers bike-shed over whether something should be an `<article>` or a `<section>` for the billionth time.

 Even though your team are only making minor changes to the system, barely noticeable to the actual user, you find yourself wasting lots of time updating your ATs.

 ### Tight-coupling